 The actual specifics of who uses Instagram, how often they use it, and why they use it continue to shift too.
 If you thought you knew everything about Instagram users a few years ago, then we’ve got some bad news for you—your information is woefully out of date.

 In this article, we’ll get you fully caught up with Instagram’s user demographics in 2019.
 Let’s get started.

 - 500 million Instagram users are active daily.

-- Over half of Instagram’s user base is under 34.
+- Over half of Instagram’s global user base is aged 34 or younger.

 Instagram User Base

 1. When Facebook bought Instagram in 2012, it had 30 million users.